Grim4Reaper/notes-v2/notes/001_Notes/2023/002_Economics/002_Notes/002_Demand and Supply.md

 ### Two Way Shifts
 Decrease in supply, increase in demand:
 	There is a non-price factor that is causing an increase in demand, shifting the demand curve to the right from $D$ to $D_1$ and a non-price factor causing a decrease in supply, shifting the supply curve to the left, from $S_1$ to $S_2$.
 At the original price point, quantity demanded, $Q_3$, exceeds quantity supplied, $Q_2$.
 There is a temporary shortage from $Q_2$ to $Q_3$.
 Consumers bid up the price leading to contraction along the demand curve, leading to an expansion along the supply curve.
-The temporary shortage is cleared and the new equilibrium point is at a higher price point, $P_2$, and at an
+The temporary shortage is cleared and the new equilibrium point is at a higher price point, $P_2$, and at an indeterminate quantity, $Q_1$.

 Increase in supply, decrease in demand: